Go back in time for a day at an OPEN-AIR MUSEUM

 Danish open-air museum lay dormant during the cold winter months, which is why they are a must to visit during the warm season.

-However, the Danish autumn break is also a really good time to visit, as there are numerous interesting activities going on the whole week.
+However, if you are here during the Danish autumn break, week 42 in October, this is also a really good time to visit, as there are numerous interesting activities going on the whole week.

 The most famous is of course Den Gamle By in Aarhus, but we have chosen three others, equally worth visiting with your family.